Experienced Windsor Divorce Lawyers Assisting With Decision-Making Responsibility (Child Custody) & Parenting Time (Access)

 Family dynamics are changing.
 The modern family is seeing far more variation than the static nuclear family of the 20th century.
 Divorce and divorce agreements are changing as well to accommodate these paradigm shifts in family structure.
-Just a generation ago, divorce usually meant a custody situation in which custody was granted to the mother, with some partial custody or visitation going to the father.
+Just a generation ago, divorce usually meant a custody situation in which decision-making responsibility was granted to the mother, with some partial responsibility or parenting time going to the father.
 But it’s no longer a given that the father will work or generate the most income.
 Nor is it a given that the split will be fraught with hostility.

-As a result of these changing family dynamics, of the 4 main types of custody in Canada – sole custody, joint custody, shared custody, and split custody – shared custody is becoming a much more common arrangement in Canadian divorce settlements.
-Like joint custody, shared custody splits custody and living arrangements between both spouses, but where joint custody can vary greatly in terms of the division of time spent with each parent, shared custody generally refers to an arrangement where both parents spend a minimum of 40% of the time with their children.
+As a result of these changing family dynamics, of the four main types of decision-making responsibility arrangements in Canada – sole, joint, shared, and split.
+Shared decision-making is the more common arrangement in Canadian divorce settlements.
+Like joint decision-making responsibilities, shared decision-making responsibilities splits decision-making responsibility and living arrangements between both spouses, but where joint decision-making responsibility can vary greatly in terms of the division of time spent with each parent, shared decision-making responsibility generally refers to an arrangement where both parents spend a minimum of 40% of the time with their children.

 Ultimately, the best interest of the child is paramount.
-Custody arrangements should take into account not only the scheduling and flexibility of the parent, but that of the children.
-Schooling, doctor visits, sports, activities, all of these things need to be taken into consideration when making any determinations regarding custody and access.
+Parenting arrangements should take into account not only the scheduling and flexibility of the parent but that of the children.
+Schooling, doctor visits, sports, and activities, all need to be taken into consideration when making any determinations regarding decision-making responsibility (formerly referred to as child custody) and parenting time (formerly referred to as child access).
 Routine is an extremely important part of childhood development, as it reinforces stability, and while it can sometimes be difficult for parents to confront, children’s preferences can impact their feelings of stability and security.
 Maintaining roles and routines as closely as possible to those prior to divorce or separation can be key.
-A full examination of schedules is required to determine the best case scenario for custody to maintain a happy, healthy daily routine for the children.
+A full examination of schedules is required to determine the best-case scenario for decision-making responsibility to maintain a happy, healthy daily routine for the children.

-To speak with an experienced Windsor family law lawyer about divorce and/or spousal support, call 519-973-1500 or contact us online.
+To speak with an experienced Windsor family law lawyer about divorce, decision-making responsibility, or parenting time, call 519.973.1500, or contact us online.
 We serve clients in Windsor, Essex County and throughout the region.